Cepr0/restvotes/readme.md

  * Users can vote on which restaurant they want to have lunch at
  * Only one vote counted per user
  * If user votes again the same day:
-    - If it is before 11:00 we asume that he changed his mind.
+    - If it is before 11:00 we assume that he changed his mind.
     - If it is after 11:00 then it is too late, vote can't be changed

 Each restaurant provides new menu each day.